Jump to Way of St. Francis Stages

 When the Way of St. Francis finally leaves the SP106 after 7.85 kilometers out of Città di Castello, it takes this lovely paved lane to the right, shown next, towards the same ruined buildings on the ridge above.

 The sign at the turn onto this paved lane states that it is 11.8 kilometers to Pieve de' Saddi and 21 kilometers to Pietralunga.
 Wow, almost a third of the day finished already!
 (If the signs are correct!)
+If these signs are missing, look for signs toward Pieve de’ Saddi.

 Leave the SP106 on this LaneLeave the SP106 on this Lane

-At 8.1 kilometers, the Way takes a left hand turn onto a nice gravel lane, where the pilgrimage traveler can continue to catch glimpses, for the last time, of the unnamed ruins on the ridge.
+After 8.1 kilometers, the Way takes a left hand turn onto a nice gravel lane, where the pilgrimage traveler can continue to catch glimpses, for the last time, of the unnamed ruins on the ridge.

 Climbing Towards Ruins, day six on the Way of St. Francis, from Cittá di Castello to PietralungaClimbing Towards Ruins